Skip to content

 Developer comments

 "After having developed hundreds of slalom boards, taking a step back and finding the right balance for a freerace board was a super fun challenge.
 Slalom is purely performance oriented, but freeracing brings in that element of easiness.
 As someone who has been hardcore racing all his life, this is truly something different.
-It made me smile so much to jump and blast with the Tiger, lets let everyone have fun with it!" - Arnon Dagan
+It made me smile so much to jump and blast with the Tiger, let's let everyone have fun with it!" - Arnon Dagan

 White Tiger 115